ruby-news/ruby-news.github.io/contribute.md

 <h3 id="6">Uploading Article to Codebase</h3>
 After you wrote an article, you need to push it to the codebase.
 For pushing an article to the codebase:

-* You can fork the project, and write some articles there:
-  + All the articles go to `_posts/` directory
+* You can fork the project and write some articles there.
+All the articles go to _posts/ directory.
-  + All the images goes to `_images/yyyy-mm-dd/` directory, where the yyyy is your post year, mm is the month and dd is the date.

 * If your git skill is a bit rusty, feel free to drag-drop articles to your forked copy of this repo.
 And send us a Pull Request.